bllio/crayon/README.md

 ## Features

-- Pencil tool for drawing.
+- Pencil and Eraser tools.
 - Right click to clear the canvas (might change to a keybind later).

 ## License